jhallen/vivado_setup/README.md

 Eclipse to start a new workspace with your application source code already there.

 Suppose we have a repository structured as above.
-After a clone, you should follow these steps:
+After a fresh clone, you should follow these steps:

     git clone https://github.com/jhallen/quicktest1.git
     cd quicktest1